trnsrt/ts/_drafts/2021-08-14-bitcoin-or-blockchain.md

 We will see.
 What we know now, is the fact that the flagship [IBM has significantly scaled back its blockchain unit](https://www.coindesk.com/ibm-blockchain-revenue-misses-job-cuts-sources), which was a real blow to proponents of private blockchains.

 We will continue with public blockchains in our following posts.

+---
+*This piece is [first published](https://medium.com/bcistcenter/who-is-satoshi-nakamoto-83b5f3b0ac2e) in [BlockchainIST Center](https://medium.com/blockchainist-center) on August 14th, 2021.*

+*None of the views expressed in this article should be considered as investment advice*